With most things you purchase, you can take it home and enjoy it. You can see if it’s good for you right away. You get immediate feedback.

 Check the Ratings

-All insurance carriers are rated by third party rating services such as AM Best, Moody’s, Standard & Poor’s and Weiss.
+All disability insurance companies are rated by third party rating services such as AM Best, Moody’s, Standard & Poor’s and Weiss.
 They measure a company’s financial stability as well as its ability to meet claim obligations – a higher ranking is more favorable.
 Comdex aggregates all the ratings and then gives each company a score from 1-100.
 We take insurers’ responsibilities to maintain a solid financial footing and provide their policyholders with adequate stability and liquidity very seriously.
 We therefore do not recommend any carriers below a Comdex of 90.

 Companies with poor financial strength ratings must offer their products at a lower price in order to entice people to buy them.
 It’s like a sale rack – the sale rack is where clothes that no one wants end up.
 The price must be lowered to compensate for the lack of desirability.
 It’s a vicious cycle – When insurance companies make premiums too low, it makes it harder for them to keep promises to existing policyholders.
 They must then take more risks in their investment portfolios, or they must start getting stingy on claims in order to survive.